-The "Verify Microsoft Account" scam emails (subject/title "Account Update!"; may vary) is presented as a final notification concerning the upcoming block to users' incoming emails.
+The scam emails are presented as final notifications concerning an upcoming block to inbound emails.
 The reason given by the fake letters is a supposedly skipped Microsoft account verification.
-Recipients are warned that if they fail to verify their accounts within the next following hours - their accounts are likely to be deleted from Microsoft's databases.
+Recipients are warned that if they fail to verify their accounts within the following hours - their accounts are likely to be deleted from Microsoft's databases.

 |Name||Verify Microsoft Account Email Scam|

 |Fake Claim||Scam emails notify recipients that they must verify their Microsoft accounts.|

 |Symptoms||Unauthorized online purchases, changed online account passwords, identity theft, illegal access of the computer.|

 |Distribution methods||Deceptive emails, rogue online pop-up ads, search engine poisoning techniques, misspelled domains.|

 |Damage||Loss of sensitive private information, monetary loss, identity theft.|